-Financial Accounting

 Business Admin.
 215 (3 cr.)

-Introductory Business Law

 Business Admin.
 210 (3 cr.)

-Principles of Management

 Business Admin.
 213 (3 cr.)

-Principles of Marketing

 Business Admin.
 216 (3 cr.)

 SPECIAL NOTE: The list of course equivalences and minimum scores is based on the Allegany College of Maryland catalog.
 Students may not repeat an examination of the same title within six months of the initial testing date.